videojs/generator-videojs-plugin/README.md

 Turn prompts off with: `yo videojs-plugin --hurry`

+#### Limiting Generated Files

+In some cases - especially when updating previously generated projects - you may want to only update certain "meta" files without needing to deal with prompts for source files and test files you definitely do not want to overwrite.
+The `--limit-to` and `--limit-to-meta` option helps with this.

+`--limit-to` accepts keys which will limit the generated files to only those specified.
+The possible keys are:

+- `dotfiles`: Updates _only_ those files starting with a `.` and `bower.json`.
+- `pkg`: Updates _only_ `package.json`.
+- `scripts`: Updates _only_ the `scripts/` directory.

+These keys can be combined to create larger sets of files.
+For example, `--limit-to=dotfiles,pkg` will update the files matched by `dotfiles` and `pkg`.

+Finally, the `--limit-to-meta` option is available as a shortcut for using `--limit-to` with _all the available keys._

+Update a subset of files with: `yo videojs-plugin --limit-to=pkg,scripts` Update _all_ "meta" files with: `yo videojs-plugin --limit-to-meta`

 #### Brightcove Defaults

 Set certain values automatically for Brightcove-authored plugins.
 Has the following effects: